amangup/coding-bootcamp/lecture11/webapp_using_db.md

-# Web Applications using Databases
+# Using Databases for Web applications

 In the last lecture, we built websites that have no _state_.
 Irrespective of user and time, they provide the same functionality.